- 1 Hanging Gardens of Bali, Ubud

 We know what you’re thinking: one of these things is not like the others.
 But don’t worry—it’s only science.
 At this high-design hideaway on Koh Samui, the pool’s crimson-tiled bottom gives the illusion of red water, providing a brilliant contrast to the turquoise sea beyond.
 Still not sold?
 Crack a great read and sink into one of the beanbag chairs on the pool deck instead.

 Spread across floors 36-50 in the Renzo Piano-designed Shard, the Shangri-La already has a leg up on other London hotels.
-But what really sets it apart is the sky-high infinity pool — on the 52nd floor, it’s the second highest pool in Europe.
+But what really sets it apart is the sky-high infinity pool on the 52nd floor—the second-highest pool in Europe.
 Practice your butterfly stroke while taking in sweeping views of St. Paul’s Cathedral and the city skyline.

 Grace Santorini, Greece